companion-cube-lead/Data-Science-USF/Lab 1/readme.md

 3. How can I represent my findings in a readable and easy to understand way?
 4. What questions do I need to ask about my dataset to better understand its validity and what questions am I _allowed_ to ask based on my understanding?

+### Tasks
+1. Follow along with Zoe and get comfortable copying and getting your code to work and produce the same result
+2. Submit your code to git (if it doesn't work, that's okay :) )